amaise-inc/agent-example/agent-example-quarkus/README.md

 # Liveness (agent is up)
 http://localhost:8080/q/health/live

-# Readiness (agent can connect to the legal-i cloud)
+# Readiness (agent can connect to the amaise cloud)
 http://localhost:8080/q/health/ready

 # Prometheus metrics; we recommend setting up alerts on the hearbeat_* counters.